-One of the excellences of the region of Friuli Venezia Giulia, and in particular of the province of Udine, is undoubtedly the town of Aquileia, listed by UNESCO as a World Heritage Site.
+One of the standouts of the Region of Friuli Venezia Giulia, and in particular of the Province of Udine, is undoubtedly the town of Aquileia, listed by UNESCO as a World Heritage Site.

-The importance of Aquileia is due to its historical role: a military colony founded by the Romans in the second century B.C.
-It became then one of the major cities of the Roman Empire and an important river port.
+The importance of Aquileia derives from its historical role as a military colony founded by the Romans in the second century B.C.
+It then became one of the major cities of the Roman Empire and an important river port.

-As evidence of the important religious role played at the beginning of the Christianity era, it is also possible to admire the remains of an early Christian Basilica, unique example of religious architecture dating back to the fifth and the sixth century.
+Aquileia also played an important religious role at the beginning of the Christian era; it is thus possible to admire the remains of an early Christian Basilica, unique exemplar of religious architecture dating back to the 5th-6th Centuries.
 The beautiful mosaics that decorated the structure are now visible in the Early Christian Museum in Aquileia.